mhardcastle/ddf-pipeline/README.md

 ## running pipeline

 pipeline.py takes one option, the name of a config file.
 This is in the standard python ConfigParser format.
-If no config file is given, the code prints out a skeleton of a file with some default values.
+If no config file is given, the code prints out all the possible options and some documentation for each.

 A minimal set of parameters is